tonybaltovski/husky-sphinx-tutorials/doc/HuskyDualManip.rst

 .. image:: huskydualimgs/Selection_192.png

-Now, you're going to want to play around with the arms.
-To launch the interactive interface within Rviz:
+To launch the interact with the robot within Rviz:

 .. code:: bash